fsmMLK/inkscapeMadeEasy/_sources/installation.rst.txt

 Inkscape Version
 ================

 .. attention:: The procedure bellow  refers to inkscapeMadeEasy **version 1.0 or later**  only.
-For older versions, please see the pdf manual inside the legacy folder.
+For older versions, please see the pdf manual inside the `legacy folder 0.9x <https://github.com/fsmMLK/inkscapeMadeEasy/tree/master/0.9x>`_.

 InkscapeMadeEasy was developed using Inkscape 1.0 in Linux (Kubuntu 18.04).
 It should work in different OSs too as long as all requirements are met.